 “The best-laid plans of mice and men often go awry.”

 – Paraphrased from John Steinbeck’s Of Mice and Men, 1937

 There couldn’t be a more fitting quote in all of literature for how my week went this week.
-But while I was robbed of my original column idea, it potentially saved the palates of The Girlfriend and The Mother on Wednesday night.
+But while I was robbed of my original column idea, it potentially saved several palates on Wednesday night.

 But I’m getting ahead of myself.
 As I’ve mentioned ad nauseum in this space, and as some of you may have learned if you’ve spent any time in Augusta or Hallowell this week, my mum’s in town for a visit.